vlayer-xyz/vlayer/book/src/advanced/prover.md

 ### Proof

-Once the `WebProver` computation is complete, a proof is generated and made available along with the returned value (e.g., `web.content` in our example).
+Once the `Prover` computation is complete, a proof is generated and made available along with the returned value.
 This output can then be consumed and cryptographically verified by the `Verifier` on-chain smart contract.

-Note that `web.content` becomes a public input for on-chain verification because it was returned from the `main` function.
-All other input variables remain private.
+Note that all values returned from `Prover` functions becomes a public input for on-chain verification.
+Arguments passed to `Prover` functions remain private.

 > The list of returned arguments must match the arguments used by the `Verifier` (see the [Verifier page](/advanced/verifier.html) for details).
 >